Indirect or Soft Costs

-A couple of week's ago, I wrote an article was all about Direct/Hard costs when working with attorney clients.
-This week we are going to dive into what Indirect/Soft Costs are.
+A couple of weeks ago, I wrote an article that was all about Direct/Hard costs when working with attorney clients.
+This week we are going to dive into what Indirect/Soft costs are.

 These expenses are fees that are law firm overhead and are expenses that are sometimes allocated to clients or matters.
 Often, these costs are applied to multiple matters, not just one specific one, which makes it challenging to determine which part of the fee belongs to which client.

 A few quick examples of indirect/soft costs for law firms are things like: